Slade Green Depot: 1990/1: Networker depot rebuild

 With the introduction of the Class 465 Networker and Class 466 Networker fleet, it was proposed in 1990 by British Railways to demolish the 1925 shed and build a brand new eight road structure.
 Allocated a budget of £20million, the new maintenance depot was officially opened on 8 April 1991, with original BR green 4EPB No. 5001 and a cab mock-up of No. 465001.
 The new building still had the facilities to carry out heavy repairs on the 1952 slam-door 4EPB stock, a function it fulfilled until the final 4EPB withdrawals in March 1995.

 Present

 Today the site is owned by Network Rail and operated by Southeastern, providing berthing for a range of different EMUs.
 It consists of the Networker shed to the northside, and on the other side of the Main line associated sidings to the south, which are linked by a pedestrian overbridge.

-EMU types that are stabled there include Class 465 Networker, Class 466 Networker, Class 375 Electrostar, Class 376 Electrostar and Class 707 EMUs.
+EMU types that are stabled there include Class 465 Networker, Class 466 Networker, Class 376 Electrostar and Class 707 EMUs.